Overview

 Relying on your gut and good instincts is a thing of the past; big data is what really matters today: Data are the hard currency of the future.
 Companies’ capacity to use them will decide about their success.
 And many a leader is going to have a tough time with that.

-Harald Trautsch, CEO of Dolphin Technologies, and Axel Polleres, scientific head of the MBA Digital Transformation & Data Science at the WU Executive Academy, explain why it’s not only CIOs/CTOs and CEOs who should know their data, but why data know-how may also come in handy for CFOs, COOs, CMOs, and heads of HR.
+Harald Trautsch, CEO of Dolphin Technologies, and Axel Polleres, Head of the Department of Information Business at WU Vienna, explain why it’s not only CIOs/CTOs and CEOs who should know their data, but why data know-how may also come in handy for CFOs, COOs, CMOs, and heads of HR.
 They also share why handling big data is all about asking the right questions.

 The new gold rush is all about data.
 In the future, businesses will only be able to survive if they make full use of the opportunities offered by digitization.
 And digitization creates digital data.
 Many companies, however, still lack the know-how about the efficient use of data and the identification of the information that will really give them a head start.

 Not only data experts and data scientists in IT departments but also, and especially, top managers should know how data can be collected and analyzed.
 They also need to be able to decide which data to collect in the first place.
-Axel Polleres, scientific head of the MBA Digital Transformation & Data Science at the WU Executive Academy, explains, “Basic digital skills have become indispensable in all areas.
+Axel Polleres, Head of the Department of Information Business at WU Vienna, explains, “Basic digital skills have become indispensable in all areas.
 Comprehensive data know-how has become an absolute must at all levels of a company.”

 Harald Trautsch, a Gobal Executive MBA graduate and CEO of Dolphin Technologies, the market leader in the field of insurance telematics, holds an industry keynote on data science in the framework of this MBA program.
 In this lecture, he shares with the students how companies handle and use data in practice.
 For Trautsch, the interdisciplinarity of data science also fosters a better understanding of other areas.